 What the law says about odour

-Depending on the type of activity, businesses may need a licence or permit to operate.
-The Environment Protection (Scheduled Premises) Regulations 2017 say to which premises this applies.
+Depending on the type of activity, businesses may need a permission such as a licence, registration or permit to operate.
+The Environment Protection Regulations say which premises this applies to.

 Australian Standards and odour